SteynSean11/SABQ2025cloud/TASK.md

 **Focus**: Establish the backend infrastructure using Express.js and Prisma, and develop the initial API endpoints required for user management.

-- [ ] **Task 18: Initialize Express.js Backend** (Priority: High)
+- [x] **Task 18: Initialize Express.js Backend** (Priority: High)
-      - [ ] Set up a new Express.js application in the `apps/api` directory.
+      - [x] Set up a new Express.js application in the `apps/api` directory.
-      - [ ] Configure TypeScript, ESLint, and Prettier for the backend.
+      - [x] Configured TypeScript, ESLint, and Prettier for the backend.
-      - [ ] Create a basic server structure with middleware for logging, CORS, and error handling.
+      - [x] Created a basic server structure with middleware for logging, CORS, and error handling.
 - [ ] **Task 19: Set Up PostgreSQL & Prisma** (Priority: High)
       - [ ] Create a new PostgreSQL database on a local or cloud instance.
       - [ ] Initialize Prisma in the `apps/api` directory and connect it to the database.